alexbol99/flatten-js/README.md

 # Javascript library for 2d geometry

-FlattenJS is a small javascript library (about 45 Kb minified) for manipulating abstract geometrical objects like point, vector, line, segment, circle, arc and polygon.
+FlattenJS is a javascript library (less than 50 Kb minified) for manipulating abstract geometrical shapes like point, vector, line, segment, circle, arc and polygon.
 Shapes may be organized into Planar Set - searchable container which support spatial queries.

 FlattenJS provides a lot of useful methods and algorithms like finding intersections, checking inclusion, calculating distance, and more.
 Polygon model is rather comprehensive and supports multi polygons with many islands and holes.
-Edges of polygon may be circular arcs.
+Edges of polygon may be circular arcs or segments.
 Some algorithms like [Boolean Operations](https://github.com/alexbol99/flatten-boolean-op) and [Offset](https://github.com/alexbol99/flatten-offset), implemented in separate packages.

-This library works in any modern browser as well as under nodejs.
+This library designed to work in any modern browser as well as under nodejs.
-But may be the best way to start working with FlattebJS is to use awesome [Observable](https://beta.observablehq.com/) javascript interactive notebooks. <br/>
-There are several FlattenJS tutorials published in Observable Notebooks, see below.
+It is written in plain javascript with es6 syntax elements.
+You can use es5 precompiled bundled package (added in v0.6.2) if you need to support old browsers.

+TypeScript users may take advantage of static type checking with typescript definition file index.d.ts included into the package.

 FlattenJS does not concern too much about visualization.
-Anyway, all objects have svg() method, that returns a string which may be inserted into SVG container.
+Anyway, all objects have svg() methods, that returns a string which may be inserted into SVG container.
 This works pretty well together with  [d3js](https://d3js.org/) library.
 But it is definitely possible to create bridges to other graphic libraries.

+The best way to start working with FlattenJS is to use awesome [Observable](https://beta.observablehq.com/) javascript interactive notebooks.
+There are several FlattenJS tutorials published in Observable Notebooks, see below.

 Full documentation may be found [here](https://alexbol99.github.io/flatten-js/index.html)